Vrolijk/OSDD/workshop/readme.md

 <br><br>
 # Feedback
 The creation of this workshop took quite some time.
 I would realy like to get your feedback and ideas for future development.<br>
-Please leave a commont in the [discussions section](https://github.com/Vrolijk/OSDD/discussions/) or send me an email to rrvrolijk@gmail.com.<br>
+Please leave your thoughts in the [discussions section](https://github.com/Vrolijk/OSDD/discussions/) or send an email to rrvrolijk@gmail.com.<br>